synthetic-corpus/feywild-time/README.md

 # feywild-time

 I like to play Dungeons and Dragons.
 This creates the need to keep track of in game time on a fictional world calendar known as "the Calendar of Harptos."
-As additionall challenge for Dungeons Master's must also keep track of time in a magical, narnia, like place called "the Feywild."
-A 24 hour period may not have normal day/night cyclces.
-It could be a perptual sunny afternoon, a slow cycle between twilight or midnight, or forever cool fall sunset.
-If players spend time in one of these magical places in the feywild, they may return to the normal world, and find that several days have passed on the Harptos Calendar.
+As additional challenge for Dungeons Masters must also keep track of time in a magical, narnia-like place called "the Feywild."
+A 24 hour period in the Fey may not have normal day/night cyclces.
+Visitors could find themselves in a perptual sunny afternoon, a slow cycle between twilight and midnight, or forever cool fall sunset.
+If players spend time in one of these magical places, they may return to the normal world, and find that several days have passed on the Harptos Calendar.

 For more information about Dungeons and Dragons please visit: https://dndbeyond.com